 The Committee reviews the Peer Group of companies it uses to compare Executive compensation as part of the compensation consultant's biennial study.
-The compensation consultant recommends an appropriate Peer Group of public, similarly sized, diversified financial services, insurance and asset management companies, taking into account the Company's and the competitors' strategy, mix of business and size, as measured primarily by annual revenues, market capitalization and total assets.
+The compensation consultant recommends an appropriate Peer Group of public, similarly sized, diversified financial services, insurance and asset management companies, considering the Company's and the competitors' strategy, mix of business and size, as measured primarily by annual revenues, market capitalization and total assets.
 These companies are the major competitors in one or more of the Company's businesses, but none represent the exact business mix of the Company.
-Principal targets compensation for the Named Executive Officers at the median of the compensation of the named executive officers at the Peer Group companies.
-The companies in the Peer Group for decisions on 2017 target compensation opportunities were:
+Principal targets compensation for the Named Executive Officers at the median of the compensation of the named executive officers at the Peer Group were reviewed in 2018 as part of the compensation review and Eaton Vance and Legg Mason were removed as they are smaller relative to Principal based on revenue market capitalization and/or operating income.
+Unum Group was added because it is only slightly smaller than Principal and it has similar business lines.
+The companies in the Peer Group used in Compensation Advisory Partners' 2018 analysis to assist in decisions on 2019 compensation were: